ifazk/chobi/README.md

 # Development note
 It is an explicit goal to be single threaded, and use non-blocking code without busy spinning.
-There should not be any thread spawning code anywhere here.
+There should not be any thread spawning code anywhere here, except in the case of parallel sends but even in that case individual sends should be single threaded.
 It is also an explicit goal to only rely on posix instead of needing separate special case code for Linux and FreeBSD.

 # ETA when?
 Perhaps never.
 If I get to understand all the features of sanoid and syncoid